-The artichoke is a complex vegetable.
-Sung and told by many, with the words of Pablo Neruda in his Ode al carciofo we find a precise description: “The tender-hearted artichoke was dressed as a warrior”.
+The artichokes are a complex vegetable.
+Many poets have spoken and extolled its praises.
+With the words of Pablo Neruda in his Ode al carciofo we find a precise description: “The tender-hearted artichoke was dressed as a warrior”.

-The artichoke is a vegetable with a unique shape, extremely generous, which goes with many second courses and that can be cooked in many ways: alla romana, alla giudia, boiled, in salads, in lasagna, in risotto.
+The artichokes are a vegetable with a unique shape, extremely generous.
+You can cook them in many ways: alla romana, alla giudia, boiled, in salads, in lasagna, in risotto.
 It is often used as a side dish for dishes such as saltimbocca alla romana or meatballs or as a real appetizer.

 The vegetable with a tender heart is in the heart of many Italians, especially Romans, who make this dish a unique and unmistakable taste.
 Let’s see the story and the recipe together.

 According to a mythological fable, Cynara, a beautiful nymph with ash-blond hair, after resisting Zeus, the father of the gods, was transformed into an artichoke.
 The Egyptians used it in the kitchen.
 Theophrastus,then, inserts this vegetable in the “History of plants” with the name “cardui pineae”.
 Columella confirms that the wild artichoke was used both for food and medicine.
 In the “De re coquinaria” by Apicius, the greatest chef of ancient Rome, he talked about cynara hearts (the Roman name of artichokes) boiled in water or wine.